KDE/kpublictransport/README.md

 * Information about train coach and train station platform layouts.
 * Information about rental vehicle positions and availability, such as shared bikes or scooters.
 * Realtime information about the operational status of elevators or escalators.
+* Unified access to onboard API on trains for obtaining the current position and journey.

 !!
 Before using this, please read the license compliance and attribution section below !!